dotnet/EntityFramework.Docs/entity-framework/core/modeling/bulk-configuration.md

 ### Drawbacks of the Metadata API

 - Unlike [Fluent API](xref:core/modeling/index#use-fluent-api-to-configure-a-model), every modification to the model needs to be done explicitly.
 For example, if some of the `Currency` properties were configured as navigations by a convention then you need to first remove the navigation referencing the CLR property before adding an entity type property for it. [#9117](https://github.com/dotnet/efcore/issues/9117) will improve this.
 - The conventions run after each change.
 If you remove a navigation discovered by a convention then the convention will run again and could add it back.
-To prevent this from happening you would need to either delay the conventions until after the property is added by calling <xref:Microsoft.EntityFrameworkCore.Metadata.Conventions.IConventionContext.DelayConventions> and later disposing the returned object or to mark the CLR property as ignored using <xref:Microsoft.EntityFrameworkCore.Metadata.IMutableModel.AddIgnored%2A>.
+To prevent this from happening you would need to either delay the conventions until after the property is added by calling <xref:Microsoft.EntityFrameworkCore.Metadata.Conventions.IConventionContext.DelayConventions> and later disposing the returned object or to mark the CLR property as ignored using <xref:Microsoft.EntityFrameworkCore.Metadata.IMutableModel.AddIgnored*>.
 - Entity types might be added after this iteration happens and the configuration won't be applied to them.
 This can usually be prevented by placing this code at the end of `OnModelCreating`, but if you have two interdependent sets of configurations there might not be an order that will allow them to be applied consistently.

 ## Pre-convention configuration

 EF Core allows the mapping configuration to be specified once for a given CLR type; that configuration is then applied to all properties of that type in the model as they are discovered.
 This is called "pre-convention model configuration", since it configures aspects of the model before the model building conventions are allowed to run.
-Such configuration is applied by overriding <xref:Microsoft.EntityFrameworkCore.DbContext.ConfigureConventions%2A> on the type derived from <xref:Microsoft.EntityFrameworkCore.DbContext>.
+Such configuration is applied by overriding <xref:Microsoft.EntityFrameworkCore.DbContext.ConfigureConventions*> on the type derived from <xref:Microsoft.EntityFrameworkCore.DbContext>.

 This example shows how configure all properties of type `Currency` to have a value converter: